top of page

 King oyster mushrooms will generally yield 1-2 flushes.
 To attempt a second flush of mushrooms try the following:

-• Make sure you have harvested all mushrooms and removed any fruiting body remnants
+• Make sure you have harvested all mushrooms and removed any fruiting body remnants.

 • Fill your growing bag with enough tap water to cover your block and store your block in the fridge for 12-24 hours.